alexbouchardd/hookdeck-api-docs/source/index.html.md

 Hookdeck uses API keys via Basic Auth to allow access to the API.
 You can retrieve your Hookdeck API key in your [dashboard](https://hookdeck.io/dashboard).

-Hoodeck expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Hookdeck expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Basic BASE64_API_TOKEN`